Helastinen/tic-tac-toe-react/README.md

 ### moveHistory
 - add moveHistory modal, which shows:
   -- add actual stats from state!
+DONE.
   -- average win round
   -- how many times won with X
   -- how many times won with O

+### Gameboard
+-- make it look disabled, when disabled